 Stadium Shape Area Calculator

-A stadium (sometimes called a discorectangle, obround, or pill shape) is a rectangle with a semicircle attached to each short end.
-Imagine taking a running track and filling in the infield — that’s a stadium.
+A stadium (also called a discorectangle, an obround, or a pill shape) is a rectangle with a semicircle attached to each short end.
+Take a running track and fill in the infield and you have one.

 A = (l × w) + π × (w/2)²

-Where l is the straight section length (NOT including the rounded ends) and w is the width — which equals the diameter of the semicircular caps.
+Where l is the straight section length, NOT including the rounded ends, and w is the width, which is also the diameter of the semicircular caps.

-The rectangle part is l × w; the two semicircles combined make one full circle of radius w/2, so they add π × (w/2)² to the area.
+The rectangle part is l × w.
+The two semicircles combine into one full circle of radius w/2, so they add π × (w/2)² between them.

 Where stadium shapes show up:

 A stadium has flat sides connected by half-circle ends.
-An ellipse is a smoothly curving oval with no flat sections.
-They look similar in a quick sketch but have different area formulas:
+An ellipse curves smoothly the whole way round with no flat sections at all.
+They look alike in a quick sketch and their area formulas are different:

 Quick check:

-If you set l = 0, the stadium formula gives A = π × (w/2)² — exactly the circle area for diameter w. ✓ If w = 0, the formula gives 0 (the shape collapses to a line segment). ✓
+Set l = 0 and the formula gives A = π × (w/2)², exactly the circle area for diameter w. ✓ Set w = 0 and it gives 0, the shape having collapsed to a line segment. ✓

 Total perimeter is a separate calculation: P = 2l + π × w.
-That’s the length you’d need for trim or fencing around the shape — covered on the stadium perimeter page.
+That is what you need for trim or fencing around the outside, and the stadium perimeter page covers it.

 How we build and check this calculator